 - Nail gun

 The overall dimensions for the plywood board are 14″ by 30″, with the frame on, it was 15.5″ by 31.5″.

-Once you have your frame pieces cut, use your router table to cut a 1/4″ groove in the centre of the frame – leaving a 1/4″ frame on either side.
+Once you have your frame pieces cut, use your router table to cut a 1/4″ groove in the centre of the frame, leaving a 1/4″ of wood frame on either side.

 Your plywood should slide snuggly into the new frame you’ve made.

 Once you have your letters cut out of vinyl, use a measuring tape or a ruler to find the center points and approximate where you want your letters to sit.

-I was pretty obsessive about getting my pieces in the right places, so it took me a little while to line everything up properly!
+I was so happy with the wood signs when they were done!
 Doesn’t the sign look amazing when surrounded by all of the beautiful fall decor?
 I love the height that it brings!

 I’m also extremely glad that I decided to go with the soft pink colour for fall.
 It’s such an unusual choice for autumn, but it looks perfect next to our brick fireplace.

 But I didn’t stop there!
 Since I made my sign reversible, on the flip side I used Bayberry green to paint the word JOYFUL.
 Which happened to be the perfect addition to my Christmas fireplace as well.

 I wish I had had a beautiful front porch to photograph these in front of, because I’m almost positive they would look amazing with some seasonal flower pots beside the door!